s3a-spatialaudio/s3a-decorrelation-toolbox/README.md

 The python toolbox in this repository includes the tools needed for offline processing of audio files and includes a range of decorrelation filters.

 ## Introduction
 The design and validation of the algorithm is fully described in an academic paper that is currently in progress.
-Contact m.cousins@surrey.ac.uk for more information.
+Contact michaelcousins56@gmail.co.uk for more information.

 The algorithm is formed of two stages.
 The first stage separates the audio into three components; transients, noise and harmonic content.
 The second then applies different decorrelation on these components to maximise envelopment whilst minimising the addition of artefacts.